 Legal Documents:

-Example: Many U.S. state governments require insurers craft policies at a specific reading grade level (often 8th or 9th grade).
+Example: Many U.S. state governments require insurers draft policies at a specific reading grade level (often 8th or 9th grade).
 This ensures consumers understand their rights, obligations, and coverage.
 Insurers use readability formulas to confirm their policies’ target audience.

 Education: